-Licensing requirements can be one of the most difficult things to master and can have the most dire consequences if the owner fails to be thoroughly knowledgeable in this area.
+Licensing requirements can be one of the most difficult things to master and can have the direst consequences to owning a preschool if the owner fails to be thoroughly knowledgeable in this area.
 The process is often very complex and varies from state to state.

 Managing staff can also be much more difficult than imagined.
 First, you have to attract and retain highly qualified staff members, because this is the most important factor in attracting and retaining parents.
-You must also make sure that background checks are performed and must deal with a variety of scheduling conflicts.
+You must also make sure to perform background checks and deal with a variety of scheduling conflicts.

 Those owners who attempt to open a preschool without some understanding of marketing will see very little business growth.
 It is true that word of mouth is the most effective tool in a preschool’s arsenal.
-However, that is not true in the beginning and you must be prepared to aggressively market using a variety of tools such as mass e-mailing and Social Networks like Facebook.
+However, that is not true in the beginning and you should prepare yourself to aggressively market with a variety of tools such as mass e-mailing and Social Networks like Facebook.

 Ultimately the success or business growth of any preschool is measured in terms of finances.
 This too can come with a steep learning curve and managing finances may require the help of an expert or the need to learn special software.

 As a result of these issues, it is simply not enough to be passionate about children.
-Preschool owners, like yourself must be knowledgeable about licensing requirements and must be able to handle staffing, marketing, and financial issues.
+Preschool owners, like yourself, must be knowledgeable about licensing requirements and must be able to handle staffing, marketing, and financial issues.